 why

-I wrote the following story years ago, when I was first getting into green beauty (a version of which would soon be called "clean beauty").
+I wrote the following story in about 2013, when I was first getting into green beauty (a version of which would come to be called "clean beauty"), and posted it while I was still running a sustainable makeup brand (rest in peace, Naked Truth Beauty products).
 While I still believe in the importance of ingredient transparency and in being your own regulator, my view of the green beauty space has shifted since then.
 With pressure from consumers, formulas have changed dramatically over the past few years, meaning that there are lots of similar products on the market that fit the clean/green/non-toxic/cruelty-free/vegan/whatever-other-buzzword-you-want-to-use bill.

-As such, I now see other elements as primary differentiators when making product decisions, such as innovation in packaging (I love Axiology Beauty so much), ingredients and materials sourcing (many coveted ingredients come from Africa or the Amazon, and it's vital to support ethical cultivation — both in terms of treatment of people and the land), and leadership and giving back.
+As such, I now see other elements as primary differentiators when making product decisions, such as innovation in packaging (I love Axiology Beauty so much), ingredients and materials sourcing (many coveted ingredients come from abroad and precious rainforests, and it's vital to support ethical cultivation — both in terms of treatment of people and the land), and leadership and giving back.

-I'm leaving the following piece while adding this prologue of sorts because I think it's important to do the best we can do to promote better consumerism (that's an oxymoron), but it's also okay to grow or have a shifting relationships with thespace.
+I'm leaving a modified version of my original piece, below, while adding this prologue of sorts because I think it's important to do the best we can do to promote better consumerism (that's an oxymoron), but it's also okay to grow or have a shifting relationships with the space.

 ———

-I've been a make-up addict since I was old enough to wear it (I may have gotten busted as a tot for getting into my mom's lipstick... the love runs deep), so I was horrified when I found out that my favorite products came with serious side effects.
-I wasn't about to give it up completely, but I knew there had to be a better choice than exposing myself to the U.S. woman's daily average of 168 unique chemicals, many of which can be carcinogenic, hormone-disrupting, allergenic, poisonous to the planet, immuno-, reproductive-, developmental-, and neuro-toxic, and more.1
+At the time, I wasn't willing to just... give up makeup.
+I'd been a make-up lover since I was old enough to wear it (I may have gotten busted as a tot for getting into my mom's lipstick... the love runs deep), so I was horrified when I found out that my favorite products came with a side of serious ick via questionable ingredients.
+I knew there had to be a better choice than exposing myself to the U.S. woman's daily average of 168 unique chemicals, many of which can be carcinogenic, hormone-disrupting, allergenic, poisonous to the planet, immuno-, reproductive-, developmental-, and neuro-toxic, and more.1

 Compound the above toxicity concerns with the fact that the FDA does not test ingredients or final products for safety, and we have a serious problem.